 In high rise domestic buildings, a fire-fighting lift should be provided to assist fire-fighters to transport equipment to a floor of their choice as quickly as possible.
-The lift also allows fire-fighters to access several floors quickly to assess the situation and to rescue any casualties.
+The lift also allows

 The fire-fighting lift installation includes the lift car itself, the lift well and the lift machinery space, together with the lift control system and the lift communication system.
 The lift control and communication system should be capable of being used under the direct control of the fire and rescue services.
 The lift installation should conform to BS EN 81: Part 72: 2015 and BS EN 81: Part 20: 2014 or BS EN 81: Part 50: 2014 depending on the type of lift.